STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Experiment

-In the experiment, for the STD, we adopt five discriminant scales in STS-GAN, i.e., $N$ = 5.
-The network of discriminators are fully convolutional, and there are two sizes of convolution kernels, $3\times3$ and $1\times1$.
-The STD takes an image as the input and gets a two-dimensional field, whose mean will be regarded as the discriminator score.
-In addition, the first three convolutional blocks of VGG-19 \cite{VGG} is used as pre-training module during the training process.

-For the STG, noises with three different sizes are fed into the generator, i.e., $K$ = 3.
-The noises follow the normal distribution.
-Each 3D convolution block consists of three 3D convolution layers, with kernel sizes of $3\times3\times3$ for the first two layers and $1\times1\times1$ for the last.
-The final convolution block is made up of two convolution layers, with kernel size of $3\times3\times3$.
-In addition, we employ Batch Normalization \cite{BN} and Leaky ReLU \cite{leakyrelu} to stabilize and accelerate the training process.
-To prevent the checkerboard pattern of artifacts, we use upsampling with nearest-neighbor interpolation followed by convolution rather than transposed convolution \cite{Dconv}.

-We adopt Chen et al.’s approach \cite{Chen2010}, Gutierrez et al.’s approach \cite{20CNN} and GramGAN \cite{GramGAN} as competitors.
-In our comparison experiments, the experimental settings of the compared methods are the recommended ones in their paper.

-This framework is implemented by PyTorch and run on GPU Nvidia GeForce TITAN RTX.
-The optimization is carried out using the Adam optimizer \cite{kingma2014adam}, with STG and STD learning rates of 0.0005 and 0.0003, respectively.
-The batch sizes for STG and STD are set to 1 and 72, respectively.
-All parameters are fine-tuned through trial and error.
+This framework runs on PyTorch and is optimized using the Adam optimizer \cite{kingma2014adam}.
+The learning rates of STG and STD are usually set to 0.0005 and 0.0003, respectively.
+The implementation uses Nvidia GeForce TITAN RTX GPU for acceleration.